 4.2 Menu

-The CL’s left menu will be enriched with “ESG Assessments” item.
-The new item will be visible after the entity selection step, under the entity management section.
-Furthermore, two sub menu items will be added “ESG Assessment” and “ESG Rating History”.
+The CL’s left menu will be enriched with ESG Assessment” and “ESG Rating History” items.
+The new items will be visible after the entity selection step, under the entity management section.

 4.3 ESG Current Assessment Screen